Tips on clothing choices that work best on camera.

 LIPS: Use lighter color lipstick.
 Stay away from deep reds and extremely glossy types.

+We can provide a professional makeup artist for the on-camera presenters.
 If you have questions about wardrobe or makeup, bring several options.

 WE WANT YOU TO LOOK YOUR BEST.